 Glenda Hill serves as the Director of Member Experience.
 As Secura Risk Management continues to focus on how to best service our members through communication, education and ongoing meaningful services, Glenda has a significant role.
 Glenda was recently with State Bank & Trust where she managed support services for the Enterprise Risk Division and understands the significance of timely education, communication of new rules and regulations and evolving methods for effective and sustainable compliance.
 Glenda has a significant amount of experience in providing risk management support in all areas of risk including payments risk, BSA/AML, Information Security, Deposit Compliance, Risk Management, Loan Compliance, and Fraud Management.

-Deborah’s career in the financial industry spans more than 25 years.
-She most recently served as the Director of Financial Investigative Unit for State Bank & Trust Company.
+Deborah’s career in the financial industry spans 30 years.
+She most recently served as the Director of Financial Investigative Unit and BSA Compliance Officer for State Bank & Trust Company.
+During her nine-year tenure with State Bank, Deborah was actively involved with multiple areas across the bank assisting with policy, procedure, and program development, risk assessments, efficiency initiatives, and various other projects.

-Throughout her career she served on and/or presented to various board committees, including risk, audit, ALCO, and technology.
+Throughout her career she has served on various board committees, including risk, audit, asset liability (ALCO), and technology.
+Deborah has worked with both state and national chartered banks throughout her career and has experience with multiple regulatory agencies.